House & Apartment

 If you live in public housing, you can challenge a new rent calculation by filing an informal grievance with the property manager.
 Grievance forms should be available in the property manager’s office.
 You do not have to pay the new rent amount until the hearing.
 But if you lose the hearing, you will have to pay the difference between what you paid and what you would've paid under the new rent amount.

-If you live in a project-based Section 8 unit, read the lease amendment notice for information on how to challenge the new rent calculation.
-Often you can just call the property manager.
+If you live in a project-based 8 unit, you are entitled to meet with the property manager to discuss a rent recalculation.
+Read the lease amendment notice for information on how and when to request the meeting.to challenge the new rent calculation.

 Are there other things that could change my rent?

-If you have a Section 8 voucher, you might have to pay more rent if:
+If you have a Housing choice voucher, you might have to pay more rent if:

 - your landlord is given an increase in the total monthly rent; or